Team-Uniken/api.relid.uniken.com/source/index.md

 ## Non-blocking API

-The API is written with non-blocking interactions in mind - none of the API routines will block for any kind of network I/O.
+The API is written with non-blocking(asynchronous) interactions in mind - none of the API routines will block for any kind of network I/O.

 When an API routine requires to perform network I/O with backend services in order to service the API-client, that I/O is delegated to the DNA which is part of the API runtime, and the results are communicated back via callback routines supplied by the API-client.
 The DNA itself uses non-blocking I/O for all the network communication it performs.

- * Each API routine returns immediately without blocking on any network I/O
+ * Each API routine returns immediately without blocking on any network I/O.
- * Where applicable, API call results are communicated asynchronously via API-client supplied callback routines
+ * Where applicable, API call results are communicated asynchronously via API-client supplied callback routines.

 # Getting started